dannyd2083/BLE-legacy-Passkey-Entry/README.md

 - How each of the legacy pairing phases are implemented in your code?
 (5 points)

 - What is the weakness in the legacy pairing method and how to exploit it?
 (15 points)

+You can also include other topics you think are important for this project.

 ## Submit Instruction